 Have you heard the phrase “abs are made in the kitchen”?
 I find this to be 100 percent accurate.
 Diet plays a major role in unveiling abdominal definition.
 But if you don’t develop solid muscle in this region of your body, you won’t have as much to show for your healthy eating choices.

 Abs come in all shapes and sizes, with genetics playing a big role in their exact form.
 Some are wide, while some are narrow.
 Some are symmetrical, while others are “crooked.”
 These specific traits cannot be changed, but you can work with what ya got!
 You may naturally have a little extra flesh in the middle, but you shouldn’t lose hope.
-You may just have to work a little harder.
+You may just have to work a little harder if your goal is ab definition.
 Hey, we all have our strengths, weaknesses and unique beauty!

 I try to work my abs twice a week.
 They can be trained in a short amount of time if you work them out efficiently.
 There are many bodyweight exercises that can be performed almost anywhere that can engage your core effectively.